ESL Podcasts English as a Second Language Writing Grammar Listening Podcasts Academic Writing and More!

 I have been enjoying your podcasts and look forward to each one.
 In your podcasts you have invited us to share our questions with you, and I would like to take advantage of your offer, if you don't mind.

-I have written a letter in English only once or twice, but in the near future I want to send emails to foreign universities.
-I want to study abroad after graduation.
-So I'd like to know how to write English letters politely.
+I have written a letter in English only once or twice, but in the near future I want to send letters to foreign universities.
+I would like to study abroad after graduation, so I'd like to know how to write English letters politely.
 I'm particularly interested in how to begin and end the letter.

 Bye.